isc-projects/stork/doc/install.rst

    pkg_add go
    pkg_add gtar

-The Stork requires Golang in at least the 1.18 version.
+Stork requires Golang version 1.18 or later.

 The utility to build the packages requires the GNU tar in PATH.
 The BSD tar isn't compatible.
 We need to rename the existing executable.